-Ahmad Asad, 'The Case of Al-Issawiyah; Accounts of Persistent Isolation, Separation and Violations' (JLAC, 2020) 26.
+95 Ahmad Asad, 'The Case of Al-Issawiyah; Accounts of Persistent Isolation, Separation and Violations' (JLAC, 2020) 26.

-among the displaced, demolishing a house further impacts the mental health and sense of safety, especially among children.
-On the long term, the resulting dispossession and displacement leads to severe emotional distress and social isolation of the children, jeopardises their education, and risks the creation of social problems.
+among the displaced,96 demolishing a house further impacts the mental health and sense of safety, especially among children.
+On the long term, the resulting dispossession and displacement leads to severe emotional distress and social isolation of the children, jeopardises their education, and risks the creation of social problems.97

 Within a similar vein, Israel's policy of deportation leaves multi-layered impacts on the individuals deported, their families, and the Palestinian people as a collective.
-Israel displays its policy of deportation as a means to remove Palestinians who have allegedly broken the law-89 a law, in its essence, designed to entrench settler-colonialism and domination.
-In violation of Israel's obligation not to deport protected persons out of the occupied territory,90 such policy further pours into the broader colonial aims of domination and erasure, through undermining a Palestinian political leadership, and rupturing the social fabric of society by separating families, placing them under constant psychological and mental stress.91
+Israel displays its policy of deportation as a means to remove Palestinians who have allegedly broken the law-98 a law which is in essence, designed to entrench settler-colonialism and domination.
+In violation of Israel's obligation not to deport protected persons out of the occupied territory,99 such policy further pours into the broader colonial aims of domination and erasure, through undermining a Palestinian political leadership, and rupturing the social fabric of society by separating families, placing them under constant psychological and mental stress.100